 Level 3: TOMMY HINES – VIRGINIA

-5.2.00 ASA also wishes to recognize the cooperation of the City of Kissimmee, Florida as the host-city for the 2013 COMMODITY CLASSIC® and gratefully acknowledges all organizations and individuals that made generous contributions of time, money and hospitality.
+5.2.00 ASA also wishes to recognize the cooperation of the City of San Antonio, Texas as the host-city for the 2014 COMMODITY CLASSIC and gratefully acknowledges all organizations and individuals that made generous contributions of time, money and hospitality.